View allAll Photos Tagged soilscience

 For acreage and geographic distribution, visit:

-A representative soil profile of the Orelia fine sandy loam, 0 to 1 percent slopes.
-The lighter colors below a depth of about 46 cm are influenced by lime or calcium carbonate.
-Soil Survey of Goliad County, Texas; by Jonathan K. Wiedenfeld, Natural Resources Conservation Service)
+Soil profile: A representative soil profile of Wyick fine sandy loam, 0 to 1 percent slopes.
+These soils occur on flats on the prairie and sometimes are in complex with the Vidauri soils.
+(Soil Survey of Goliad County, Texas; by Jonathan K. Wiedenfeld, Natural Resources Conservation Service)

-The Orelia series consists of very deep, well drained, slowly permeable soils that formed in loamy fluviomarine deposits of Pleistocene age.
-These nearly level soils are on flats on coast plains.
-Slope ranges from 0 to 3 percent.
-Mean annual air temperature is about 21 degrees C (71 degrees F), and mean annual precipitation is about 737 mm (29 in).
+The Wyick series consists of very deep, moderately well drained, slowly permeable soils that formed in fluviomarine deposits of Early Pleistocene age.
+These nearly level soils are on flats on the coastal plain.
+Slope ranges from 0 to 1 percent.
+Mean annual precipitation is about 864 mm (34 in) and the mean annual temperature is about 21.7 degrees C (71 degrees F).

-TAXONOMIC CLASS: Fine-loamy, mixed, superactive, hyperthermic Typic Argiustolls
+TAXONOMIC CLASS: Fine-loamy, mixed, superactive, hyperthermic Typic Haplustalfs

 Soil Moisture: An ustic soil moisture regime.
 The soil moisture control section is 10 to 30 cm (4 to 12 in).
 These soils remain dry in the soil moisture control section for more than 90 cumulative days.
-The dry period occurs from January to April and in July to August.
+The dry period occurs during the late winter and early spring months.
+These soils are moist during the late summer and fall months.

 Mean annual soil temperature: 22.2 to 23.4 degrees C (72 to 74 degrees F)